 This property is similar to the subject in regard to flood zone, water access, and location.
-Although the property is much smaller than subject, indicating a higher unit value, the blinds and water management equipment were in poor condition at the time of sale, an inferior characteristic compared to the subject.
-Overall, this sale is considered inferior to the subject property and indicates a value above \$5,394 per acre.
+The blinds and water management equipment were in poor condition at the time of sale, an inferior characteristic compared to the subject.
+Additionally, the property is over twice the size of the subject, indicating a lower unit value.
+Overall, this sale is considered slightly inferior to the subject property and indicates a value above \$5,394 per acre.

 This is the sale of a 40-acre parcel located in Yolo County.
 The property sold in June of 2020 for \$140,000, or \$3,500 per acre.
 This parcel has no direct public street frontage, but access is provided from neighboring parcels along Hyde Road, and County Road 105.
 Although a car could be driven along these private access-roads, the best way to access the property was via an ATV, and nearby car parking was minimal.
 The property is currently used for duck hunting.

 The property was utilized as a duck club, hunting ground, fishing ground, and camping ground by the sellers.
 This property was identified as being a prime dove hunting ground as well due to the nearby orchards.
 Water to the property is provided via the Reclamation District, and there is no pump system on the site to move the water around from one ponding area to the other.
 The property sale included five double blinds, and one four-man blind (six total blinds allowing for 14 hunters at a time).
 The property is fully located in FEMA Flood Zone AE, and according to the seller, it is a constant wetland area.

 This property is similar to the subject in regard to flood zone and location.
-While the site is significantly smaller than the subject (indicating a higher unit value), the property does not have a water management system and did not have good vehicular access.
+However, the property does not have a water management system and did not have good vehicular access.
 Roadways used for access were not on easement but instead just agreed between owners on a "handshake deal."
 Overall, due to the lack of water management equipment and the inferior access, the property is considered far inferior to the subject and indicates a value well above \$3,500 per acre.